In this section

 Western Wastewater Treatment Plant

+The Plant began operating in 1997 and was fully commissioned in September 1998.
+It was granted current consents in July 2010, and they expire 28 July 2035.
 At the Western Treatment Plant, sewage travels through a series of screens, tanks, bioreactors, clarifiers and ultraviolet treatments before being discharged as liquid into Cook Strait in the vicinity of the Karori Stream Mouth.

-Ultraviolet System Outage
+Ultraviolet (UV) System Renewal

 For more information about refurbishments at the plant please visit this dedicated webpage: https://www.wellingtonwater.co.nz/projects/western-wastewater-treatment-plant-refurbishment-projects